emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site has watchlists + continue watching. ✔️
 1. Site has sorting options, but a bit more could be added for discoverability. ⚠️
-1. Site does have 4K (videasy only). ⚠️
+1. Site does have 4K (videasy api). ⚠️
 1. Site looks good + works well on mobile. ✔️

 ***